 Shock wave therapy

-(Extracorporeal) shock wave therapy refers to a treatment method in which high-energy pressure pulses are generated by a special device and then transmitted to the patient's body.
+(Extracorporeal) shock wave therapy is a treatment method in which high-energy pressure pulses are generated by a special device and then transmitted to the patient's body.
 The aim of the treatment is to relieve pain, for example in the area of tendons, muscles or bones.

 Shock wave therapy is also used to dissolve calcium deposits.
-This means that functional limitations caused by complaints can also be treated.
-Since shock wave therapy is applied externally, this treatment method is one of the non-invasive therapy options and accordingly has few side effects.
-Thus, pain relief can be achieved in many cases without the use of regular painkillers.
+This means that functional restrictions caused by symptoms can also be treated.
+As shock wave therapy is applied externally, this treatment method is a non-invasive therapy option and therefore has few side effects.
+In many cases, pain relief can be achieved without the use of regular painkillers.

 Definition